-In case, you want to increase the height, you simply have to release the pressure off the seat and use the lever.
+In case, you want to increase the height, you simply have to release the pressure off the seat (i.e stand up) and use the lever.

-According to ergonomics, your wrists should be in line with your hands, which in turn, should make a 90-degree angle with your shoulders.
+According to ergonomics, your wrists should be in line with your hands – which in turn, should make a 90-degree angle with your shoulders.
 Again, there are specialized controls for that.
-You may find them near your armrests or seat, depending on the model.
+You’ll find them near your armrests or seat depending on the model.

-Before adjusting your armrests, make sure your wrists are just the way I mentioned them above.
-This will allow smooth blood flow to your hands, and also not pressurize the tendons and ligaments that pull on the fingers.
-You see, they reach from our arms to our hands via carpel tunnel.
+Before adjusting your armrests, make sure your wrists are just the way I mentioned above.
+This will allow smooth blood flow to your hands while also not pressurizing the tendons and ligaments that pull on the fingers.
+You see, they reach from our arms to our hands via carpal tunnel.

-The same settings that control the tilt of your backrest may also control its tension.
-Basically, tension of a backrest is its ability to rock back and forth to a ceratin allowed degree.
+The same settings that control the tilt of your backrest can also be used to control its tension.
+Basically, the tension of a backrest is its ability to rock back and forth to a certain degree.
 This has benefits for the posture in many ways.

-For example, it can relieve the accumulated stress from your back by giving you some freedom in movement.
-Do remember though, if you can’t find separate settings for the tilt and tension, then chances are that one knob or level would serve to do both.
+For example, it can relieve the accumulated stress from your back by giving you some freedom of movement.
+Remember though, if you can’t find separate settings for the tilt and tension, chances are that one knob or lever would do both.

 Here’s a quick 40-second video to easily understand the Chair’s Tilt Tension.